mariahhavro/CPS240FinanceApp/README.md

 ---INCLUDE REFERENCES HERE AFTER THEY ARE INCLUDED IN THE PAPER---

 ## Running and Installation
 Tested and Verified to work on the IDE Eclipse.
-Simply launch the project as you would any other project.
+Simply launch the project as you would any other program.
+No special parameters or measures are necessary for running the project.

 ## Class Breakdown